dovadi/data_store/README.md

     DataStore::Table.new(1).parent

-will return the correspondinf record from the general data_stores table
+will return the corresponding record from the general data_stores table

 or more specific count of the number of records

     DataStore::Table.new(1).count #=> 1249336
-    DataStore.new(1).history_count

 last record